GatoGraphQL/ExtensionStarter/README.md

 ## Extending the GraphQL Schema

-⚠️ We plan to [add commands to automatically generate the PHP code](https://github.com/GatoGraphQL/ExtensionStarter/issues/74) inside the extension.
+⚠️ We are working on [adding commands to automatically generate the PHP code](https://github.com/GatoGraphQL/ExtensionStarter/issues/74) inside the extension.

-Until then, we will provide with examples of how this is done in the upstream `GatoGraphQL/GatoGraphQL` monorepo, so that you can follow the links, copy/paste the files, and adapt them to your needs.
+For the time being, we will provide with examples of how this is done in the upstream `GatoGraphQL/GatoGraphQL` monorepo.

+Please follow the links, copy/paste the code and files, and adapt them to your needs.

 General to GraphQL:
     creating-a-type